ElectroTechnique/TSynth-for-Teensy3.6/README.md

 KNOWN ISSUES
 - Occasional digital noises from audio over USB, possibly attributable to the 44117Hz sample rate T3.6 uses.
 T4 uses 44100Hz and will probably be better.
 Audio from Audio Board is fine.
 - Plugging in a MIDI controller may alter current patch settings.
 Arturia Minilab sends its current panel control settings when plugged in, causing MIDI CC messages to be received by TSynth.
-- MIDI In DIN doesn't like MIDI Clock signals which get mixed up with note on/off and CC messages, so it's set not to listen to MIDI Clock.
-MIDI Host and client USB is fine.
+- Low cost (sub $10) USB to MIDI converters can have problems handling Clock signals and SysEx, which get mixed up with note on/off and CC messages.
+Use quality converters made by a known brand name.
 - Frequency cutoff value is inaccurate due to FILTEROCTAVERANGE being high, 7.0 to improve low frequency response (bass!)